fo-ui/RPNR-Robust-Perception-Neural-Reshading/README.md

 ## *KEYWORDS*

 *Reshading, Cut-and-Paste, DIP, GANs*

+## Authors
+This repository's contributors are students who volunteered their time to research the problem and design the pipeline.
+The code is continuously being updated.
+Work is done as an open source side project.

 ## Contributions
 We welcome your suggestions for improvements.
 If you have any questions, just let us know.